Mollydunnn/COMP373-VisitorPattern/README.md

 To Run: Open and run the Client.java file in the view package.

-To Test: Run the testDress.java adn the testHeels.java files in teh model.testing package.
+To Test: Run the testDress.java and the testHeels.java files in the model.testing package.

 ## Summary.